DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/RunSqlCmdScripts/readme.md

 ### New in Version 1.1

 The extension now supports connection to the SQL database engine using SQL Server Authentication.
 Two new fields have allow you to specify the username/password for the SQL Server login.
+For obvious reasons, please use a secured variable in the password field!

 ### Run single SQL Script in SQLCMD mode